MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/add-recommendations-control-pos-screen.md

 [!include [banner](includes/banner.md)]

-> [!NOTE]
-> We are removing the current version of the product recommendation service as we redesign this feature with a better algorithm and newer retail-oriented capabilities.
-For more information see [Removed or deprecated features](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/migration-upgrade/deprecated-features).

 This topic describes how to add a recommendations control to the transaction screen on a point of sale (POS) device using the screen layout designer in Microsoft Dynamics 365 for Retail.
+For more information about product recommendations, read the  [product recommendations on POS documentation.](product-recommendations-pos.md)

-You can display product recommendations on your POS device when you use Microsoft Dynamics 365 for Retail. *Recommendations* are items that your customer might be interested in based on their purchase history, items in their wish list, and items that other customers purchased online and in brick-and-mortar stores.
+You can display product recommendations on your POS device when you use Microsoft Dynamics 365 for Retail.
 To display product recommendations, you need to add a control to the transaction screen using the screen layout designer.

 ## Open Layout designer